marcelpetersen/mobil/_posts/2019-07-02-4-things-future-mobility.md

 ---
 layout: simple-article
 category: Insights
-post_title: '4 Things that will change the future of mobility '
+title: '4 Things that will change the future of mobility '
 publish_date: 2019-07-01T00:00:00.000+00:00
 sticky: true
 excerpt: Expanding metropolises will have to come up with modern solutions to their